Mariam-uz-Zamani: Birth of Prince Salim

-The Empress of Hindustan
+As Empress of Hindustan

+She was referred as Queen of the country during her husband's reign and Queen Mother during the reign of her son.
 The Empress held a significant influence over Akbar.
-Her high rank in the imperial harem provided her with substantial power and privilege, and she was designated as in charge of the Hindu harem of Akbar.
+Her high rank in the imperial harem provided her with substantial power and privilege.
 Tirmizi proclaims it was her retirement as the Empress Consort of the Mughal Empire after the demise of her husband, Akbar that led to the decline of Rajput influence in the Mughal court.
 She is described as a charismatic and adventurous woman having a high-spirited disposition and a taste for the unusual.
+She commanded unreserved respect from all communities not only for her distinguished virtues of tolerance but also for her wide-ranging munificence and solicitude for the poor.

-She has high praises reserved in the biography of her husband.
-As stated by Abu'l-Fazl ibn Mubarak in Akbarnama, she's described as both intellectual and tactful and is termed as an auspicious lady having lights of chastity and intellect shining on her forehead.
-Abul Fazl calls her “the choicest apple from the garden of paradise".
-Badayuni in his book states Akbar's affection and endearment for her with the statement "magic the kind daughter of Raja Bharmal did on Akbar".
-Another contemporary account describes her as a 'great adventurer'.
+Abu'l-Fazl ibn Mubarak describes her with following words in Akbarnama, "Raja Bharmal's eldest daughter, in whose forehead shone the lights of chastity and intellect".
+Abul Fazl calls her "the choicest apple from the garden of paradise".
+Another contemporary Portuguese traveler, Thomas Roe, describes her as a 'great adventurer'.

-She was a major driving force and prime inspiration for Akbar's promotion of secularism.
+She is often considered, in tradition, as a major driving force and prime inspiration for Akbar's promotion of secularism.
 In the words of historian Lal, "The personality and beauty of Mariam-uz-Zamani were indeed partly responsible for Akbar's religious neutrality."
+She was an active partner in Akbar's search for Divine religion.
 Nizamuddin Ahmad professes 'daughter of Raja Bihari Mal, who was veiled in chastity, was ennobled by a marriage with His Majesty and was enlisted in the rank of honoured consorts.'
 Abdul Qadir Badayuni describes her as a woman with a gentle disposition.